-Meghan Markle & Prince Harry Will Reportedly Not Hire A Nanny For A Very Sweet Reason
+Meghan Markle & Prince Harry May Not Hire A Nanny Because Of This Sweet Reason

 Once again, Meghan Markle and Prince Harry are proving to be total mavericks, at least if the latest report about their future parenting move is any indication.
 As Cosmopolitan reported, Meghan Markle and Prince Harry will not hire a nanny when Baby Sussex arrives.
 Instead, the Duke and Duchess of Sussex are reportedly planning to have one of their closest family members move in with them to lend a helping hand.